Reserve Good Conduct Medal: U.S. Army Reserve Components Achievement Medal

-Soldiers who are ordered to active duty in the AGR program will be awarded the ARCAM if they have completed 2 of the 3 years required (Good Conduct Medal eligibility starts on the effective date of the AGR order).
-Soldiers with less than 2 years will not receive an award.
-Service lost may be recovered if the soldier is separated honorably from the AGR program and reverts to troop program unit service, for example, a soldier serves 1 year and 6 months of qualifying service and is ordered to an AGR tour.
+Soldiers who are ordered to active duty in the Active Guard and Reserve (AGR) program will be awarded the ARCAM if they have completed two of the three years required (Good Conduct Medal eligibility starts on the effective date of the AGR order).
+Soldiers with less than two years will not receive an award.
+Service lost may be recovered if the soldier is separated honorably from the AGR program and reverts to troop program unit service, for example, a soldier serves one year and six months of qualifying service and is ordered to an AGR tour.
 This service is not sufficient for award of the ARCAM.
-When the Soldier leaves the AGR program that 1 year and 6 months is granted towards the next award of the ARCAM.
+When the Soldier leaves the AGR program that one year and six months is granted towards the next award of the ARCAM.
 Only the State Adjutant General may determine that the AGR service was not sufficiently honorable enough to revoke the previously earned time, regardless of the type of separation given.

 The ARCAM is awarded to both officer and enlisted members of the Army Reserve and Army National Guard (all enlisted ranks are eligible as well as officer ranks up to colonel) and has basically the same criteria as the other Reserve Services for award of a Reserve Good Conduct Medal.
 The Armed Forces Reserve Medal (AFRM) is a similar award, established in 1950, which is given for ten years of honorable reserve service (consecutive without a break in service) and is presented to both officers and enlisted personnel.